There’s something about public speaking that’s both exciting…and terrifying.

 1. Accept the Fear

-Even if you have the most beautiful presentation, or you’re unveiling Nobel Prize-worthy research, or you are as engaging as Kevin Hart doing a standup routine, you will always feel butterflies in your stomach before a talk.
+Even if you have the most beautiful presentation, or you’re unveiling Nobel Prize-worthy research, even if you know your speech like the back of your hand, you will always feel butterflies in your stomach before a talk.